onecompiler/docs/java.md

 ```

 # Adding dependencies
 OneCompiler supports Gradle for dependency management.
 Users can add dependencies in the `build.gradle` file and use them in their programs.
 When you add the dependencies for the first time, the first run might be a little slow as we download the dependencies but the subsequent runs will be faster.
-Following is a sample Gradle configuration shows how to add dependencies
+Following sample Gradle configuration shows how to add dependencies

 ```java
 apply plugin:'application'